An Information-Theoretic Analysis of Continuous-Time Control and Filtering Limitations by the I-MMSE Relationships: Fundamental Limitations of Filtering

-which can be verified by \hyperref[prop42]{Proposition~4.2}, \hyperref[thm43]{Theorem~4.3}, and the fact that $\lim_{\varepsilon \rightarrow 0} I(y_0^t; w_0^t|x_0) = 0$ as the lumped process input $w_0^t \rightarrow 0$ and becomes deterministic.
+which can be verified by \hyperref[prop42]{Proposition 4.2}, \hyperref[thm43]{Theorem 4.3}, and the fact that $\lim_{\varepsilon \rightarrow 0} I(y_0^t; w_0^t|x_0) = 0$ as the lumped process input $w_0^t \rightarrow 0$ and becomes deterministic.
 In practice, when the process noise exists and the filtering process $\mathcal{F}$ is not optimal, the practical MS estimation error must be larger than the minimum errors gauged by $\bar{I}(y; x_0, w)$ and $\bar{I}(y; x_0)$.
-Hence, a filtering-theoretic disclosure of \hyperref[thm43]{Theorem~4.3} is that to effectively transmit a message or distinguish the noise-free output from the measured output in \eqref{Filter_Model}, the channel capacity $\mathcal{C}$ (or the power of noise-free output) must be larger than $\bar{I}(y; x_0, w)$ and $\bar{I}(y; x_0)$ (or the minimum MS estimation error).
-In the following subsections, the lowest achievable MS estimation errors, or $\bar{I}(y; x_0, w)$ and $\bar{I}(y; x_0)$ in \hyperref[thm43]{Theorem~4.3}, will be respectively investigated in the filtering systems subject to LTI, LTV, and nonlinear plants. \begin{rem} \hyperref[thm41]{Theorems~4.1}, \ref{thm43} and \hyperref[prop42]{Proposition~4.2} apply to all filtering problems depicted by \eqref{Filter_Model} and \hyperref[fig2]{Fig.~2}, regardless of the linearirty of the plant, and the stationarity and distributions of the signals and initial states.
-In the meantime, when the process noise $w_0^t$ is excluded or completely vanishes, total information rate $\bar{I}(y; x_0, w)$ coincides with $\bar{I}(y; x_0)$, and \hyperref[thm41]{Theorem~4.1} and \hyperref[prop42]{Proposition~4.2} persist, while the second inequalities in \eqref{cor43_eq1} and \eqref{cor43_eq2} degenerate to equalities. \end{rem}
+Hence, a filtering-theoretic disclosure of \hyperref[thm43]{Theorem 4.3} is that to effectively transmit a message or distinguish the noise-free output from the measured output in \eqref{Filter_Model}, the channel capacity $\mathcal{C}$ (or the power of noise-free output) must be larger than $\bar{I}(y; x_0, w)$ and $\bar{I}(y; x_0)$ (or the minimum MS estimation error).
+In the following subsections, the lowest achievable MS estimation errors, or $\bar{I}(y; x_0, w)$ and $\bar{I}(y; x_0)$ in \hyperref[thm43]{Theorem 4.3}, will be respectively investigated in the filtering systems subject to LTI, LTV, and nonlinear plants.